konstellation-io/kre/helm/kre/README.md

 A major chart version change (like v0.15.3 -> v1.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### From 7.X to 8.X

+* The MongoDB database that was being deployed within the chart has been removed.
+An external database is needed now.
+If you come from previous versions of this chart, a MongoDB data migration is necessary.
+Ref: https://www.mongodb.com/docs/manual/tutorial/backup-and-restore-tools/

+Changes in `values.yaml`:

+* `mongodb` has been removed in favour of `config.mongodb`
+* `mongoExpress` has been added

+See [MongoDB](#mongodb) for related info.

 ### From 6.X to 7.X

 * MongoDB Kubernetes resources have been renamed.
 That also renames the generated mongodb PVC that stores the MongoDB data.
 A database data migration will be necessary if you come from previous KRE releases.